uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

   * You must not use CSS libraries, frameworks, preprocessors or transpilers.
   * You must not use frontend frameworks, HTML frameworks, preprocessors or transpilers.
 * If you borrow CSS from examples online, always cite the author, give the source URL, and the date you downloaded it.
+* You **must not** modify the HTML.
+    * Use JS to modify the DOM.
+    * You **must not** modify the `ui.html` or add other HTML files.

+# Requirements

+* A functioning outline editor
+    * Has a root item
+    * Can add items under any item
+    * Can delete items
+    * Can add text to items
+    * Changes in one window are reflected in a few seconds on all the other windows.
+    * Changes aren't overwritten by old data.
+    * It doesn't send multiple items at once, instead it sends URLS to child items which must be fetched separately.
+    * Demonstrates GET POST PUT and DELETE functionality.
+    * Demonstrates correct usage of promises.
+    * Demonstrates live modification of elements of the DOM.
+* A git repository that does not contain built (compiled, transpiled, bundled) or downloaded artifacts, including but not limited to:
+    * `virtualenv` `venv` etc.
+    * `.pyc` files, `__pycache__` directories.
+* A flask app `outline.py` that serves the files `ui.html`, `main.js`, `
+  * This contains the output HTML produced by Pelican.
+* Your site should look the same on github pages as it does on your local dev server.

+# Submission Instructions

+Make sure you push to github classroom **BEFORE 4PM on the day of your lab section!** You will not be able to push after that!

+Submit a link to your repo in the form `https://github.com/uofa-cmput404/w24-h0x-labsignment-pelican-yourgithubname` and your Github Pages URL in the form `https://uofa-cmput404.github.io/your-repo-name/` on eClass. **Do not** submit a link to a branch, a file, or the clone url.
+If you do not do this we will not know which github submission is yours.

+# Collaboration

+* You may consult with others (exchange high-level ideas) but the submission should be your own source code.
+* Collaboration must be documented in your source code.
+* Any source code you got from anywhere else must be cited in the source code.
+* You can only use source code that **you understand**: see the [lab marking info]({filename}/general/labs.md#lab-marking)